-While participating in DROP, the retiree is subject to the personnel law, regulations and policies applicable to an employee and continues to receive compensation, health insurance and other benefits as provided in the Annotated Code of Maryland.
+While participating in DROP, the retiree is subject to the personnel law, regulations and policies applicable to an employee of the State Police and continues to receive compensation, health insurance and other benefits under the state employee and retiree health and welfare benefit program.

-Members in DROP are "retirees" of the Law Enforcement Officers' Pension System.
-While employed, a DROP participant:
+Members in DROP are "retirees" of the State Police Retirement System.
+While employed during the period of DROP participation, a DROP participant:

-- Makes no employee contributions to the Law Enforcement Officers' Pension System. - Does not earn any service credit in his or her retirement account. - Will have no change in the Average Final Compensation used in the benefit formula even if salary increases occur. - Will have no additional sick leave accrual considered in the benefit formula. - Will not be subject to any earnings limitations. - Is not eligible to receive an ordinary disability retirement allowance. - May be eligible for an accidental disability retirement allowance only if he or she is totally and permanently incapacitated for duty by an occurrence arising out of or in the course of the actual performance of duty that occurs while participating in the DROP, and without the member's willful negligence.
-(See "Disability Benefits" for eligibility requirements and application instructions for accidental disability retirement.)
+- Makes no employee contributions to SRPS. - Does not earn any service credit in his or her retirement account. - Has no change in the Average Final Compensation used in the benefit formula even if salary increases occur. - Has no additional sick leave accrual considered in the benefit formula. - Is not subject to any earnings limitation. - Is not eligible to receive an ordinary disability retirement allowance.

+• May be eligible for a special disability retirement allowance only if, after the DROP member commences participation in the DROP, the DROP member is totally and permanently incapacitated for duty arising out of and in the course of the actual performance of duty that occurs while participating in the DROP, and without willful negligence.